 If you are offered a position, and therefore a prospective employee of Auckland DHB, you must provide relevant information to the Occupational Health Service.
 Failure to disclose information about a physical or mental health problem that could affect patient safety would be a breach of this duty that could result in your offer being withdrawn (or if this comes to light after you have commenced employment, disciplinary action).

 Managing immunity and/or protection forms another essential part of our health and safety responsibilities for workers and patients.
 Appropriate immunisation will help protect the worker and patients from acquiring a vaccine-preventable disease.
+With specific reference to Covid-19, all positions at Auckland DHB require workers to be fully vaccinated and confirmation of this will be part of the Occupational health process.

 The purpose of immunisation is: